 Learning the theory of aged care practices, gives you confidence

 So did the skills she learned in her course help ease those first day nerves at her placement?
 Adele says,“Yes!
 I was a little bit nervous and got thrown in the deep end as soon as I got there!
 Yet the supervisor was very supportive and the other nurses and personal care workers were very helpful too”.

 To fuel her confidence and competency prior to commencing her placement, Adele was able to complete the theoretical requirements of her course in full.
-“There was plenty of reading of texts and materials on the internet!”
+“There was plenty of reading texts and materials!”
 In fact, Adele settled in so well at her position, that after her three weeks of placement were up, the centre offered her a job.

 Adele balances caring for her kids with working in aged care

 Being a mum to a 6 and 10 year old, Adele loved the ease and flexibility of studying online.
-“I could just contact my teachers online via OpenSpace and they were very helpful to get back to me quickly if I had any problems”.
+“I could just contact my teachers online via OpenSpace and they were very helpful and got back to me quickly if I had any problems”.

 Thinking of doing the same course?